abigaillhiggins/pepper_chat/README.md

 2. Convert speech to text using Vosk
 3. Process the text through the LangChain agent
 4. Generate a response
+5. Detect the emotion of each sentence in the response using an LLM
-5. Convert the response to speech using ElevenLabs
+6. Convert each sentence to expressive speech using ElevenLabs, matching the detected emotion
-6. Play the response through your speakers
+7. Play the expressive response through your speakers

 ## Requirements